 Sequences encoding coiled coils always contain regions of low sequence complexity and short repetitions.
 The common type of coiled coil with a heptad repeat, the target of COILS2, is normally associated with low complexity segments reported by SEG with the above parameters.
 In addition, most such sequences give a PSEG segment in period 7 only, but this is not always the case because many different types of coiled coils exist.
-Of 272 sequences from SWISS-PROT 3922 with annotated coiled coils of length 100 or more, 57% (154) produced a PSEG period 7 segment.
+Of 272 sequences from SWISS-PROT 39 (Bairoch and Apweiler 2000) with annotated coiled coils of length 100 or more, 57% (154) produced a PSEG period 7 segment.
 Globular proteins generally do not produce such segments.
-In PDB,23 which consists of mainly globular proteins, 1% (128 of 8,997) of the sequences produced a PSEG period 7 segment.
-It should be noted that alternative types of coiled coils (e.g., the triplet type found in collagen) is not detected by COILS2 but is readily detected by PSEG.
+In PDB (Sussman et al. 1998), which consists of mainly globular proteins, 1 % (128 of 8997) of the sequences produced a PSEG period 7 segment.
+It should be noted that alternative types of coiled coils, e.g. the triplet type found in collagen, is not detected by COILS2, but is readily detected by PSEG.

-Figure 1 illustrates the value of combined interpretation by using the complementary approaches of complexity and coiled-coil predictions with different parameters.
-In this example, the N-terminal nonglobular region of T. thermophilus servl tRNA synthetase is known from a highresolution crystal structure determination to be mostly an extended, antiparallel, two-stranded coiled-coil (PDB: 1SRY).
-The results with dotOmni [Fig. 1(a)] show a strong agreement in predicting the approximate position of this domain, among the different parameter sets for the two algorithms.
-SEG assigns the entire nonglobular domain and COILS2 identifies the coiled-coil part that has heptad repeats.
+Figure 1 illustrates the value of combined interpretation using the complementary approaches of complexity and coiled-coil predictions with different parameters.
+In this example, the N-terminal non-globular region of T. thermophilus seryl tRNA synthetase is known from a high-resolution crystal structure determination to be mostly an extended, antiparallel, two-stranded coiled-coil (PDB:1SRY).
+The results with dotOmni (Figure 1a) show a strong agreement in predicting the approximate position of this domain, among the different parameter sets for the two algorithms.
+SEG assigns the entire non-globular domain and COILS2 identifies the coiled-coil part that has heptad repeats.
 HISEG results are complementary to SEG and correspond to the globular domain.
 PSEG supports the presence of a heptad repeat by reporting a segment of period 7 in the same region, but not in any other period.
-An additional segment at residues 280-310 gives a positive signal with some of the parameter sets, particularly with COILS2 at its shorter window length settings of 14 and 21 [Fig. 1(a)].
-However, no PSEG segment is reported.
-The three-dimensional structure [Fig. 1(b)] confirms that this segment is not a coiled-coil: it is actually a relatively amphiphilic surface α -helix of the globular domain.
-Figure 1c illustrates the greater structural mobility of the nonglobular domain, suggested by the experimentally determined crystallographic temperature factors.
-This Nterminal domain, and also neighboring loops in the globular
+An additional segment at residues 280-310 gives a positive signal with some of the parameter sets, particularly with COILS2 at its shorter window length settings of 14 and 21 (Figure 1a).
+However no PSEG segment is reported.
+The three-dimensional structure (Figure 1b) confirms that this segment is not a coiled-coil: it is actually a relatively amphiphilic surface alpha-helix of the globular domain.
+Figure 1c illustrates the greater structural mobility of the non-globular domain, suggested by the experimentally determined crystallographic temperature factors.
+This N-terminal domain, and also neighboring loops in the globular domain, makes a substantial conformational shift on binding tRNA (Biou et al. 1994).